mohmoussad/Restore-Twitter-Bird/README.md

 # Restore Twitter Bird Chrome Extention

-Simple chrome extension restores Twitter's blue bird logo.
+Chrome extension restores Twitter's blue bird logo.

 It's so simple in terms of logic and syntax, but it gives me a chance to brag about my nerdy interests (and surprise my mom, making her believe I'm a hacker).